Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Introduction

 Algorithmic advancements over the past half century have led to many efficient algorithms for $\MMC$; details in the prior work section \S\ref{ssec:intro:prev} below.
 However, previous work falls short of a near-linear runtime in the input sparsity $m := |E|$.
 For instance, even in the ``simple'' case where the edge weights are in $\{-1,0,1\}$, the best known runtimes are $O(m \sqrt{n} \log n)$ from~\citep{OrlAhu92}, $m^{11/8+o(1)}$ implicit from~\citep{AxiMadVla20}, and $O(n^{\omega} \polylog n)$ implicit from~\citep{San05,YusZwi05}, where $n := |V|$ is the number of vertices, and $\omega \approx 2.37$ is the current matrix multiplication exponent~\citep{Wil14}.
 These runtimes are incomparable in the sense that which is fastest depends on the graph sparsity (i.e., the ratio of $m$ to $n$).
 Nevertheless, in all parameter settings, these runtimes are far from linear in $m$.
-This algorithmic barrier exists for good reason: \textit{any} faster runtime---let alone a linear runtime---would constitute a major breakthrough in algorithmic graph theory, as it would imply faster algorithms for many well-studied problems (e.g., Shortest Paths with negative weights~\citep[\S8.2]{Sch03}).
+An important algorithmic barrier is that \emph{any} faster runtime---let alone a linear runtime---for solving a natural LP relaxation of $\MMC$ would constitute a major breakthrough in algorithmic graph theory, as it would imply faster algorithms for many well-studied problems (e.g., Shortest Paths with negative weights~\citep[\S8.2]{Sch03}).

-A primary motivation of this paper is the observation that these complexity barriers are only for computing $\MMC$ \emph{exactly}.
-Indeed, our main result is that for graphs with polylogarithmic diameter, $\MMC$ can be \textit{approximated in near-linear\footnote{Throughout, we say a runtime is near-linear if it is $O(m)$, up to polylogarithmic factors in $n$ and polynomial factors in the inverse accuracy $\eps^{-1}$ and the maximum modulus edge weight $\Wmax$. } time}.
+A primary motivation of this paper is the observation that this complexity barrier is only for \emph{exactly} computing (this LP relaxation of) $\MMC$.
+Indeed, our main result is that for graphs with polylogarithmic diameter, $\MMC$ can be \textit{approximated} in near-linear\footnote{Throughout, we say a runtime is near-linear if it is $O(m)$, up to polylogarithmic factors in $n$ and polynomial factors in the inverse accuracy $\eps^{-1}$ and the maximum modulus edge weight $\Wmax$. } time.